kasramp/spring-multiple-datasources/README.md

 ## How to run

-First need to start the databases (MySQL and PostgreSQL) with `docker-compose`,
+First need to start the databases (MySQL 8 and PostgreSQL 12) with `docker-compose`,

 ```bash
 $ docker-compose up -d